Force over Distance: Chapter 26

 //Why?//

-//Because both of us owe Eli.
+//Because we owe Eli.
 Big time.
 He’s cashing in his chips.
 After this?
-You want to put him on nights for the rest of his natural life?
+You wanna put him on nights for the rest of his natural life?
 Fine by me.//

 //I’d never survive the complaining.
 A week should do it.
 Maybe two.//